 Every employee has the right to a harassment-free work environment.
-Workplace sexual harassment is prohibited on both a federal and state level, by the Civil Rights Act of 1964 and the New Jersey Law Against Discrimination, as well as State Criminal Codes.
+Workplace sexual harassment is prohibited on both a federal and state level by the Civil Rights Act of 1964 and the New Jersey Law Against Discrimination, as well as state criminal codes.
 The Equal Employment Opportunity Commission’s (EEOC) definition of sexual harassment encompasses any unwanted sexual advances, requests for sexual favors, and other behavior of a sexual nature that interferes with an employee’s work performance, implicitly or explicitly impacts employment decisions, or creates a hostile work environment.

 Recognizing Sexual Harassment

 Sexual harassment can take many forms and can be experienced by employees of either gender.
-An employee may be harassed by their supervisor, a manager from another department, a co-worker, an outside contractor, or even a non-employee on workplace premises.
+An employee may be harassed by their supervisor, a manager from another department, a co-worker, an outside contractor, or even a non-employee on the workplace premises.
 A sexual harassment victim can be anyone adversely affected by the offensive behavior, even if the behavior was not directed specifically toward them.

 Offensive behavior can include: